 Access to Your Personal Information

-- denial of access is required or authorized by law (for example, when a record containing personal information about the requester is subject to a claim of legal professional privilege by one of our other clients)
+• Such denial is required or authorized by law (for example, when a record containing personal information about the requester is subject to a claim of legal professional privilege by one of our other clients)

-- granting access to a client would have an unreasonable impact on other people's privacy;
+• Granting access would have an unreasonable impact on another party’s privacy

-- to do so would prejudice negotiations with a client;
+• Granting access would prejudice negotiations with a client

 If we refuse your request for access, or refuse a request to correct information, we will send a letter to you outlining why your request has been denied.